chickenPopcorn/AI_HW/README.md

 The implementation for DFS is similar to BFS, the only difference is, it is implemented with a list as stack, to release FIFO.

 3. **A\* is implemented according to the specification**:
 A* like the previous two methods had similar optimzation with visited set and goal state check.
-It uses `list` and `heapq` as it's priority queue and it's value is the f function (= cost from the origin state + heuriostic cost which is the manhattan distance for all tiles except Zero, the empty cell)
+It uses `list` and `heapq` as it's priority queue and it's value is the f function (= cost from the origin state + heuriostic cost which is the manhattan distance for all tiles except Zero, the empty cell).

 4. **Smmmarize and compare**
 ```